About Dr Douglas Jenkinson

 I started this site in mid 2000 and I have received much encouragement and feedback.
 It has been modified many times but a redesign using WordPress in 2019 had brought about more improvements and functionality.

 The amount of research going on into pertussis at the moment is enormous and it means I am kept busy keeping the site up to date.

 I still live and continue my research in Nottinghamshire.
 My email is firstname.lastname@example.org

 Medical information sites such as this can only achieve good ranking in Google and other some other search engines by demonstrating that the author has high levels of expertise, authoritativeness, and trustworthiness in order to protect the public.

 The extensive information below sets out to demonstrate I reach that high standard.

 I am a British citizen

-I graduated MB ChB (Batchelor of Medicine and Batchelor of Surgery) from the University of Liverpool in 1967.
+I graduated MB ChB (Bachelor of Medicine and Bachelor of Surgery) from the University of Liverpool in 1967.